theforeman/foreman-ansible-modules/master/_sources/README.md.txt

 ## Installation

-There are currently three ways to use the modules in your setup: install from Ansible Galaxy, install via RPM and run directly from Git.
+There are currently two ways to use the modules in your setup: install from Ansible Galaxy or via RPM.

 ### Installation from Ansible Galaxy